Walking Off The Beaten Track on Walney Island

 Get off the beaten track

 Over the years we’ve done many local walks in south and central Cumbria.
 We even spent a week walking across Cumbria a few winters ago.
 But we don’t always get off the beaten track.
 That’s something Mars were keen for us to do as part of a campaign celebrating the humble Tracker Bar’s 30th birthday.
-As part of their ‘Get Off the Beaten Track‘ campaign they want to encourage families to get out and experience the benefits of walking more and walking together.
+Their ‘Get Off the Beaten Track‘ campaign encouraged families to get out and experience the benefits of walking more and walking together.

 Getting away from the herd

-As we begin our Walney walk the sun comes out and we can see for miles, across to Piel Island with its pub, campsite, King and castle (another great spot for a microadventure) and to the Lakeland fells beyond.
+As we begin our Walney Island Nature Reserve walk the sun comes out and we can see for miles, across to Piel Island with its pub, campsite, King and castle, another great spot for a microadventure and to the Lakeland fells beyond.
 It’s wild, flat and peaceful on the reserve yet only a few miles from the shipbuilding town of Barrow and not much more then a dozen from the high fells.
 As we head towards the lighthouse and the shingle banks where the seals might be it feels less and less like the Cumbria we know.